Northern Caribbean University

 Northern Caribbean University (NCU) is a university in Mandeville, Manchester, Jamaica.

-NCU is owned and operated by the Seventh-day Adventist Church, and also has campuses in Kingston, Montego Bay, and Runaway Bay.
+NCU, founded in 1907, is owned and operated by the Seventh-day Adventist Church, and also has campuses in Kingston, Montego Bay, and Runaway Bay.
 The university offers a number of professional, pre-professional and vocational programmes.
-Established in 1907, NCU currently enjoys an average yearly enrollment of over five thousand students, from up to 35 countries.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 Northern Caribbean University is the oldest private tertiary institution in Jamaica, and was first known as West Indian Training School.
-It began with 8 students in 1907, as an institution offering courses only up to the twelfth grade.
-Following a temporary closure in 1913 it resumed operations in 1919.
-In 1936 it was renamed West Indian Training College.
+The school began with 8 students in 1907, as an institution offering courses only up to the twelfth grade.
+Following a temporary closure in 1913, it resumed operations in 1919.
+In 1936 the institution was renamed West Indian Training College.
 As its offerings developed to include theology, teacher education, secretarial science, business, and natural sciences, it became a junior college.
-It achieved senior college status in the late 1950s when it began to offer the bachelor's degree in Theology and was renamed West Indies College in 1959.
-Since then, baccalaureate programmes in some twenty other disciplines have been added.
+The then institution achieved senior college status in the late 1950s, when it began to offer the bachelor's degree in Theology and was renamed West Indies College in 1959.
+Since then, baccalaureate programmes in several disciplines have been added.
 In 1999 the college was granted university status by the Jamaican Government, and was renamed Northern Caribbean University.
 Currently, the university offers over 70 graduate and post-graduate programs in the sciences, humanities, religion, business and education.